In This Article

 - Types of Value-Added Services That Improve Your Competitiveness

-Value-added services allow businesses to provide more comprehensive benefits, which has become an essential tool in increasing customer satisfaction.
+Value-added services in logistics allow businesses to provide more comprehensive benefits, which has become an essential tool in increasing customer satisfaction.
 Using these services is especially vital in operations based on customer trust.
-Supply chain and logistics is one of the most competitive sectors, and adding value can give your organization an edge.
+Supply chain and logistics are some of the most competitive sectors and adding value can give your organization an edge.

-Whenever providers add value the right way, it affects the level of customer satisfaction, while indirectly increasing their bottom line.
-Service providers know the ins and outs of the business, and they can assist companies in responding to customers’ needs.
-Companies partnering with service providers can focus on their core business and work on being more competent in the market.
-Value-adding is not a one-time task — it requires continuous maintenance, and 3PLs are working toward providing value-added services in conjunction with their more traditional offerings.
+Whenever logistics providers add value the right way, it affects the level of customer satisfaction, while indirectly increasing their bottom line.
+Service providers know the ins and outs of the business and they can assist companies in responding to customers’ needs.
+Companies partnering with value-added logistics providers can focus on their core business and work on being more competent in the market.
+Value-adding is not a one-time task — it requires continuous maintenance and 3PLs are working toward providing value-added services in conjunction with their more traditional offerings.

 Adding value to your packaging and transportation process can give your company an edge in the market and enable you to stand out from the competition.
 Service providers offer a range of contributions that add value to your brand, but how do they do that?
 And is it advantageous?
 Let’s look at some offerings and how they can benefit your organization.

 Forward-thinking companies use their supply chain to gain market share and get ahead of their competitors.
 Spending time and resources to keep this supply chain smooth has become a notable trend in the logistics industry.
 Forward-thinking entrepreneurs work toward maintaining supply chain excellence, and it has become a widely accepted business strategy in today’s market.
 Value-added logistics services are not only for customers but also for management.
 Consider these reasons behind the importance of common supply chain value-added services.